 It’s not hard to understand why, of course; in this case, she’s actually guilty of something else.

 “We’re here to see the detective in charge of the casino investigation,” Laura says to the officer at the front desk.
 “Please tell them Leaf Juniper is here to comply with a summoning request.”

 The man nods, gaze curiously taking her in, and Leaf feels her heart thumping in her chest as she continues trying to look as calm and composed as Laura, who walks to one of the chairs against the wall and sits.
 Leaf sits beside her and folds her hands over her lap to keep them from trembling.

 “Just breathe, Leaf,” Laura murmurs, and puts one hand briefly over hers to squeeze.
 “Even in a worst case scenario, anything that happens in here would just be step one, do you understand?”

 Leaf nods, the motion jerky.
 She’s starting to wish she’d taken the older woman’s advice and brought an attorney, but since she plans to just insist on total ignorance, it seemed like something a guilty person would do, and she has to consider the optics of this; her name is already bouncing around the net for taking out yet another renegade within a year, not to mention recovering the Silph tech, and though she feels like she doesn’t deserve the praise she’s getting, it’s far preferable to the suspicion that’s blooming in some quarters as well.

 “Thanks again, for coming,” Leaf whispers.

 “None needed, dear.
 I have plenty of reasons to be here.”
-She’d returned to her hometown to visit Blue and Red, and see how some of her old colleagues were doing after the quakes, but she means the police station specifically.
-As soon as Leaf told her about the summons and asked her for advice, she got a look in her eye that Leaf knows.
+She’d returned to her hometown to visit Blue and Red, and see how some of her old colleagues were doing after the quakes, but Leaf knows she means the police station specifically.
+As soon as Leaf told her about the summons and asked her for advice, she got a look in her eye that Leaf recognized.

 She’s not just here to protect Leaf; she smells a story.